dataunitylab/json-schema-profile/README.md

 property         | description
 :--              | :--
-`bloomFilter`    | A [Bloom filter](#bloom-filter) of integer values `distinctValues` | An estimate of the number of distinct values of this property `histogram`      | A [histogram](#histogram) of integer values `statistics`     | A set of [statistics](#statistics) of integer values
+`bloomFilter`    | A [Bloom filter](#bloom-filter) of integer values `distinctValues` | An estimate of the number of distinct values (cardinality) of this property `histogram`      | A [histogram](#histogram) of integer values `statistics`     | A set of [statistics](#statistics) of integer values